-The major news stories in 1885 were about large things—the Statue of Liberty arrived from France; the Washington Monument was finally completed; and the ten-story Home Insurance Building was erected in Chicago, the first "skyscraper" utilizing structural steel.
-It was also the year that Jumbo the Elephant was killed by a locomotive while crossing the railroad tracks, three years after showman P. T. Barnum brought the beloved circus animal to the United States amidst great fanfare.
-Bringing in the year of these big events, four menus from New Years Day in 1885 illustrate the social customs and foodways associated with how the holiday was then celebrated, revealing the small details of everyday life in various places across the country.
+The major happenings of 1885 involved large things—the Statue of Liberty arrived from France; the Washington Monument was finally completed; and the ten-story Home Insurance Building was erected in Chicago, becoming the first "skyscraper" made with structural steel.
+Newspapers also reported that Jumbo the Elephant was killed by a locomotive while crossing the railroad tracks, three years after showman P. T. Barnum brought the beloved circus animal to the United States amidst great fanfare.
+Four menus from the first day of that eventful year reveal how the holiday was once celebrated.

 Mason City, Iowa